-- 1. The drive fetches the requested logical blocks from the disk and transfers them into a segment, and then from there to the host in accordance with the Mode Select Disconnect/Reconnect parameters, page 02h. - If the prefetch feature is enabled, refer to section Table 4.4.2 for operation from this point.
+- The drive fetches the requested logical blocks from the disk and transfers them into a segment, and then from there to the host in accordance with the Mode Select Disconnect/Reconnect parameters, page 02h. - 2.
+If the prefetch feature is enabled, refer to Section 4.4.2 for operation from this point.